-An unfinished mansion on an enormous pile in the heart of Toorak’s ritzy St Georges Road is quietly being marketed for sale with a guide price of $80 million, which would set a state record for a dwelling.
+An unfinished mansion on Toorak’s exclusive St Georges Road is quietly being marketed at $80 million – a price which would set a state record.

-Agents say the owner has refused numerous offers to sell the 7246 square metre holding even during local prestige property booms in 2007 and 2017.
+Various prestige agents say the owner has rejected numerous offers to sell even during the 2007 and 2017 property booms.

 Street no stranger to setting the state watermark

-In 2017, Mirvac executive Marina Darling sold a rundown mansion at 18 St Georges Road for $40 million – a deal which temporarily set a Victorian price record for a dwelling.
+In 2017, Mirvac executive Marina Darling offloaded a fire-damaged mansion at 18 St Georges Rd – the $40m value temporarily set a state record.

-Developer Harry Stamoulis owns what is one of the street’s priciest pads: his five year old home, said to have cost more than $100 million to construct, was developed on a c6000 sqm parcel acquired from Zig Inge Group for $24 million in early 2010.
+Developer Harry Stamoulis owns what is one of the street’s priciest pads: his five year old home, said to have cost more than $100 million to construct, replaced a c6000 sqm parcel acquired for $24m in early 2010.

-What may be pricey for prestige buyers is fair for medium density developers
+Pricey for prestige buyers but fair for developers

-Last July we reported that a 4257 sqm block at 16 St Georges Road was quietly being promoted, asking about $40 million.
+Last July we reported that a 4257 sqm block at 16 St Georges Rd was quietly being promoted with a c$40m guide.

-Formerly comprising two estates, Cantala and Somerset, the holding already abuts townhouse projects at its north and north west boundary.
+Formerly two estates, Cantala and Somerset, 29-31 St Georges Rd abuts two townhouse projects, at its north and north west.

 Mr Yu unsuccessfully applied to subdivide the land into nine lots in 1992.